Games & Quizzes

 /ˈwādiNG/

 action of staying where one is or delaying action until particular time or event.
-To remain in a place until a thing happens.
+To delay or not do something until later.

 /ˈwəndəriNG/

 characterized by or expressive of desire to know something.
-To feel curious about something.
+To think or consider about something over time.

 A state in the central US; population 4,939,456 (est. 2008); capital, Denver.
 Colorado extends from the Great Plains in the east to the Rocky Mountains in the west.
 Part of it was acquired by the Louisiana Purchase in 1803 and the rest ceded by Mexico in 1848.
 It became the 38th state of the US in 1876..